TerrenceCao1/CrashOutDetect/README.md

 # Crash Out Detector (Seismometer)
 ### Intro
-This thing detects desk slams and plots them on the Richter Scale watch my video if you want!
+This thing detects desk slams and plots them on the Richter Scale.
+Watch my video if you want!
+I document the progess and process of making it.
+Simply click the thumbnail below:
 [![Watch the video :)](https://img.youtube.com/vi/eW6yBVyZzYQ/0.jpg)](https://www.youtube.com/watch?v=eW6yBVyZzYQ)

 ### Accelerometers